whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE64-Null-Free-Bind.md

 + A: Requires the creation of a Bind Shell with password protection through the Assembly language, and converting such into shellcode.
 + B: The discussed Bind Shell provided during the course should be modified, in order that it no longer possesses any form of NULL bytes (00).

-As in the [previous](https://whitecr0wz.github.io/posts/SLAE64-Bind-Password/) post exercise A was tackled, this post will be focused towards the seconodary task.
+Due to the reason that in the [previous](https://whitecr0wz.github.io/posts/SLAE64-Bind-Password/) post the first section of the exercise was tackled, this post will be focused towards the secondary task.

 Let's analyze the Bind Shell given during the course: